Marilyneb/Shader-Editor-MSc-Project/README.md

 - **Code Editor Tab**: Write GLSL code directly.
 Any changes will be reflected in the OpenGL preview.
 - **Compile Button**: Click to compile the current shader and see the results in the OpenGL viewport.

+### Loading Default Shaders
+You can load two default example shaders included with the application:
+1. **Load Example Shader**: Navigate to the File menu and select "Load Example Shader" to load a basic blue color shader or 3D scene